staxrip/staxrip/docs/generated/macro-table.rst

     :header: "Name", "Description"
     :widths: auto

-    "%app:name%","Returns the path of a tool, it can be any type of tool found in the Apps dialog.
-Example: %app:qtgmc%" "%app_dir:name%","Returns the directory of a tool, it can be any type of tool found in the Apps dialog.
+    "%app:name%","Returns the path of a given tool, it can be any type of tool found in the Apps dialog.
+Example: %app:x265%" "%app_dir:name%","Returns the directory of a given tool, it can be any type of tool found in the Apps dialog.
 Example: %app_dir:x265%"
+    "%app_path:name%","Returns the path of a given tool, it can be any type of tool found in the Apps dialog.
+Example: %app:x265%"
+    "%app_version:name%","Returns the version of a given tool, it can be any type of tool found in the Apps dialog.
+Example: %version:x265%"
     "%audio_bitrate%","Overall audio bitrate."
     "%audio_file1%","File path of the first audio file."
     "%audio_file2%","File path of the second audio file."